SpraxDev/Action-SpigotMC/README.md

     #
     # Example: latest, 1.14.4, 1.8.8
     versions: latest

-    # A comma-separated list of build targets
-    # This value is later given to the BuildTools.jar as '--compile' argument
-    #
-    # Available: None, Spigot, CraftBukkit
-    # Example: Spigot, CraftBukkit
-    target: Spigot

     # Should sources be generated?
     # If enabled, BuildTools is provided the '--generate-source' argument